 Lav Mic for Zoom H4n – Buyer’s Guide

-You do need to do a little bit of research before settling on which
+You need to research before settling on which

-As a general rule of thumb, any microphone that features a 3-pin XLR connector will be compatible with a range of Zoom sound recorders as they use the same connection type.
+As a general rule of thumb, any microphone with a 3-pin XLR connector will be compatible with a range of Zoom sound recorders as they use the same connection type.

 As well as Zoom H4n, it’s worth looking at what other recording devices your chosen microphone is compatible with, especially if you like to change between recording equipment regularly.

-Some microphones come with included adapters that allow you to plug into a variety of different recording devices.
-This is a great way to save yourself some money since you won’t need to buy multiple microphones to work with various equipment.
+Some microphones include adapters that allow you to plug into various recording devices.
+This is a great way to save money since you won’t need to buy multiple microphones to work with different equipment.

-You’ll notice that two types of microphones can be used with a Zoom H4n, omnidirectional microphones, and cardioid microphones.
-Each provides something different in sound recording quality, so it’s essential to make sure you choose the right type of microphone for your needs.
+You’ll notice that two types of microphones can be used with a Zoom H4n, omnidirectional and cardioid microphones.

-Most lav mics come with cables ranging between 4ft to 6ft, and this is generally a good length, allowing a comfortable fit without restricting your flexibility of placement.
+Most lav mics come with cables ranging between 4ft to 6ft, which is generally a good length, allowing a comfortable fit without restricting your placement flexibility.

-If you do require a longer cable, some microphone kits include an extension cable that lets you lengthen the space between the microphone and your Zoom H4n.
-An extension cable is ideal for larger studio setups as well as for outdoor recording, where you may need that extra bit of space.
+If you require a longer cable, some microphone kits include an extension cable that lets you lengthen the space between the microphone and your Zoom H4n.
+An extension cable is ideal for larger studio setups and outdoor recording, where you may need that extra space.

 One of these is a sew-in bracket, which can literally be sewn onto a garment and then have the microphone clipped into it.
-Sew-in brackets are an excellent choice for theatre, where the actor is going to be wearing the same costume for each performance.
-It saves you from having to find the perfect placement each time.
+Sew-in brackets are an excellent choice for theatre, where the actor will wear the same costume for each performance.

-Most microphones that are compatible with a Zoom H4n won’t require any batteries but will use phantom power to function.
+Most microphones compatible with a Zoom H4n won’t require batteries but will use phantom power to function.
 Your recording device itself provides phantom power.

-Windscreens are one of the best extra accessories to look out for and will allow you to record outdoors without wind noise affecting the quality of the sound.
+Windscreens are one of the best extra accessories to look out for and will allow you to record outdoors without wind noise affecting the sound quality.
 These come in either ‘fuzzy’ or ‘foam’ forms, and both are great for keeping your recording quality high.

-You can also find entire microphone kits that include a variety of accessories, including windscreens, additional mounting hardware, extension cables, and adapters.
-These are always excellent choices to go for as they’ll cover you in every eventuality and will help save you time and money in the long run.
+You can also find entire microphone kits that include various accessories, including windscreens, additional mounting hardware, extension cables, and adapters.

 Finally, it’s essential to look at the warranty your microphone includes.
 A good mic for Zoom H4n can be an expensive investment, so the longer you’re covered for repair or replacement, the better.